lilygoose89/startupchiangmai/join.md

 ---
 # Join the Chiang Mai Entrepreneurship Association

-We are looking for passionate entrepreneurs based in Chiang Mai who believe in our mission and values and want to form a community.
+We are looking for passionate entrepreneurs based in Chiang Mai who believe in our mission and values, and want to form a community.

 ## Our Values
 #### Entrepreneurship